 Best Known For

-Phylicia Rashad is an Toby-winning African American actress who is best known as Clair Huxtable on NBC sitcom The Cosby Show.
+Phylicia Rashad is an Tony Award-winning African-American actress who is best known as Clair Huxtable on sitcom The Cosby Show.

 In an age when the sitcom began to die out and dramas were a more popular genre of television, Bill Cosby reinvented a simplistic yet captivating version of the sitcom with "The Cosby Show."